-Earn more rewards on your groceries with these credit cards
+Earn more rewards on your groceries with these credit cards | CNN Underscored

 If you’re spending a big chunk of your household budget on groceries right now, there’s literally no card that offers more points at US supermarkets at the moment than The Platinum Card from American Express, thanks to its incredible welcome bonus.

 Right now, new card members can earn 75,000 bonus points after you spend $5,000 on purchases on the card in the first six months after opening the account.
-Even better, you’ll also earn a whopping 10 points for every dollar you spend on eligible purchases at U.S. gas stations and U.S. supermarkets, on up to $15,000 in combined purchases, during your first six months of card membership.
+Even better, you’ll also earn a whopping 10 points for every dollar you spend on up to $15,000 in combined eligible purchases at US gas stations and US supermarkets during your first six months of card membership.

 Based on the point valuations of The Points Guy, that’s an incredible 20% return on your grocery purchases for six months.
 But since the 10x points are part of the card’s welcome offer, you’ll only get them if you’re a new card member — people who already have the Amex Platinum card aren’t eligible.